 “I have always been fascinated with horses, especially those in harness.
 When I first saw a team plowing, I was amazed at the sheer size and strength of these incredible creatures.

 I admire the amount of skill and patience needed by both the teamsters and their teams I truly believe working the land with horses is an art.
 The admiration I have for those who chose to follow this way of life is reflected in my paintings”

 Natural settings are the inspiration for works.
 Everyday life on the farm finds it way to her canvas, fieldstone walls of her barn and shadows from harness dancing across a horses gleaming coat.
 Early mornings in the barn, feeding time and the delight of witnessing new life are a constant theme.

 In 2008 Lynda received the honour of being elected to the Ontario Society of Artists.

 Lynda is a self taught artist, and enjoys working with a variety of media.
 A kiln and a pottery wheel are recent additions to her studio which is located on her farm.
 Her children share her love for art.
 Lynda and her family raise sheep and Clydesdale horses.

-If you would like to arrange a tour of Lynda Cunningham's studio, purchase a piece of work, or request a custom commission piece, contact Lynda directly through her website, by email, or by giving her a call.
+If you would like to purchase a piece of Lynda's work, or request a custom commission piece, contact Lynda directly through her website, by email, or by giving her a call.